awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-manifest.md

 For full customization, you can [write your own deployment scripts](#dotnet-manifest-custom) in Windows PowerShell and tell Elastic Beanstalk which scripts to run to install, uninstall, and restart your application\.

-Deployment manifests and related features require a Windows Server platform configuration [version 1\.2\.0 or newer](dotnet-v2migration.md)\.
+Deployment manifests and related features require a Windows Server platform [version 1\.2\.0 or newer](dotnet-v2migration.md)\.

 **Topics**
 + [\.NET Core Apps](#dotnet-manifest-dotnetcore)